GLFW-Skia C++ Template - Windows Setup Instruction

 .\bin\gn gen out\Debug

-This creates the debug build!
+This configures the debug build!

 Alternative Manual generate build files